-To set SciTE to automatically open the model configuration files: in the Secure File Transfer Client - go to Edit, then Settings... and from the SECOND File Transfer section of the list in the left-hand panel (there are TWO File Transfer section entries and you are after the one near the bottom of the lest), click on the button for If a file association is missing, use this application to open the file.
-Then from Program Files on the C drive of the Windoz machine, find the SciTE editor directory (called: Scintilla Text Editor) and its program executable inside (SciTE.exe).
-Click on OK to close the Settings dialogue box.
-Then under File in the main menu: Save Settings.
+To set SciTE to automatically open the model configuration files: in the Secure File Transfer Client - go to Edit, then Settings... and from the SECOND File Transfer section of the list in the left-hand panel, click on the button for If a file association is missing.
+Then find the program executable (SciTE.exe) and click OK.
+Under File in the main menu: Save Settings.